tekpinar/correlationplus/README.md

 ```

 ## Ipython Interface
-For a detailed analysis, script interfaces provided by visualize, diffMap and
+For a detailed analysis, script interfaces provided by calculate, visualize, analyze and
-centralityAnalysis apps may not be sufficient.
+diffMap apps may not be sufficient.
 Therefore, you can use IPython
 to load the functions and do a detailed analysis as follows.

 ```python
 from correlationplus.visualize import *
 ```

-You can get help for individual functions with
+You can get help for each function with

 ```python
 help(intraChainCorrelationMaps)

 ```
 You can check different valueFilters, distanceFilters for your analysis.
-Even you can scan a range of values by calling the functions in a
+Also, you can scan a range of values by calling the functions in a
 loop.

 ## Advanced Installation Instructions